contactandyc/another-c-library/website/ebook/2-timing/index.md

 printf( "%d\n", x ); // would print 100
 ```

-When the casting happens, precision is lost if the new type cannot accommodate for the value.
+When the casting happens, precision is lost if the new type cannot accommodate the value.
 The above example shows casting happening implicitly.
 Below is an example of casting happening explicitly.

 ```c
 int x = 100;